marthjod/jeux/README.md

 ### Deployment configuration after Eclipse import

-Modify the following entries in _JeuxEJB/.classpath_ and _JeuxWeb/.classpath_ to reflect your local situation:
+- If needed, modify the following entries in _JeuxEJB/.classpath_ and _JeuxWeb/.classpath_ to reflect your local situation:

 ```xml
 <classpathentry kind="con"